Stability of a cross-diffusion system and approximation by repulsive random walks: a duality approach: Duality estimates

 \begin{lem} Consider $\mu\in L^\infty(Q_T)$ such that $\alpha\coloneqq\inf_{Q_T} \mu >0$, $z_0\in H^{-1}(\T^d)$ and $f\in L^2(Q_T)$.
 Then, there exists a unique $z\in L^2(Q_T)$ that solves weakly the Kolmogorov equation

 Furthermore, this solution $z$ belongs to $\mathscr{C}([0,T];H^{-1}(\T^d))$ and satisfies the \textsf{duality estimate}

-\end{lem} \begin{rmk} This duality estimate is stronger than the one stated in \cite{moussa_nonloc_tri}: it contains a (singular) source term and allows a uniform-in-time control of the $H^{-1}(\T^d)$ norm. \end{rmk} \begin{proof} The proof of existence and uniqueness is exactly the same as \cite[Theorem 3]{moussa_nonloc_tri}: following the naming of this article, $z$ is the unique dual solution of \eqref{eq:kol}.
-For this $z$, the regularity $\mathscr{C}([0,T];H^{-1}(\T^d))$ is obtained classically from the belongings $z\in L^2(Q_T)$ and $\partial_t z \in L^2([0,T];H^{-2}(\T^d))$, which come from the equation itself.
+\end{lem} \begin{rmk} This duality estimate is stronger than the one stated in \cite{moussa_nonloc_tri}: it contains a (singular) source term and allows a uniform-in-time control of the $H^{-1}(\mathbb{T}^d)$ norm.
+The proof that we follow \emph{via} negative Sobolev energy estimate was used in \cite[Lemma 22]{perthame_laamri} in a different context, but only at the formal level (in a smooth setting).
+Here we include a singular r.h.s. and give a well-posedness result in this rather non-smooth setting to justify all the computations. \end{rmk} \begin{proof} The proof of existence and uniqueness is exactly the same as \cite[Theorem 3]{moussa_nonloc_tri}: following the naming of this article, $z$ is the unique dual solution of \eqref{eq:kol}.
+For this $z$, the regularity $\mathscr{C}([0,T];H^{-1}(\T^d))$ is obtained classically.
 We can thus focus here on the duality estimate which needs to be proven only in the case when every function involved in \eqref{ineq:dua} is smooth, in the sense that they are $\mathscr{C}^{\infty}$.
-Indeed, the assumptions on the data give us a smooth sequence $(\mu^n,z_{0}^n,f_n)_{n\in\NN}$ converging to $(\mu,z_0,f)$ in $L^1(Q_T)\times H^{-1}(\T^d)\times L^2(Q_T)$, with a uniform bound for the first component.
-Let's call $(z^n)_{n\in\NN}$ the corresponding sequence of solutions.
-Note that, by parabolic regularity, the $z^n$'s are also smooth.
-Then, if the duality estimate \eqref{ineq:dua} is proved in the smooth setting, we get (up to some subsequence) weak(-$\star$) convergence of $(z^n)_{n\in\NN}$, in $L^\infty([0,T];H^{-1}(\T^d))\cap L^2(Q_T)$.
-But, by uniqueness of the target equation, the only possible limit point is precisely $z$, the solution of \eqref{eq:kol}.
-The whole sequence $(z^n)_n$ converges therefore weakly(-$\star$) towards $z$, and \eqref{ineq:dua} is recovered by the usual semi-continuity argument for weak convergence.

-So, without loss of generality, we assume now that $\mu,z_0,f$ and $z$ are smooth.
-This allows to justify rigorously the following computations.
-For any function $w$ defined on $\T^d$ and having zero average there exists a unique function $\phi$ of zero average satisfying $\Delta\phi = w$ (which is easily seen \emph{via} the Fourier coefficients).
-In particular, for any $t\in [0,T]$ there exists a unique $\phi(t)$ of vanishing mean such that $-\Delta \phi(t) = z(t)- \meand{z(t)}$.
-By integrating the Kolmogorov equation we get
+For any $t\in [0,T]$ there exists a unique $\phi(t)$ of vanishing mean such that $-\Delta \phi(t) = z(t)- \meand{z(t)}$.
+Besides, by integrating the Kolmogorov equation we get

 so that $\meand{z(t)} = \meand{z_0}$ and $-\partial_t \Delta \phi = \partial_t z$.
 In particular, we have by integration by parts

 Therefore, multiplying equation \eqref{eq:kol} by $\phi$ and using integration by parts